carlosh93/SFR_HB-IRIT-UIS/README.md

 First, the MRIs of the 100 cases were manually segmented by the radiologist of the HB-IRIT-UIS team.
 For this activity, the open-source project Computer Vision Annotation tool [CVAT](https://cvat.org/auth/login) was used as shown in Fig. 2.

 ![fig2](figs/FIG2_livers.png)
-*Fig. 2: Random samples of the manual liver segmentation using CVAT.*
+*Fig. 2: Random samples of the manual liver segmentation using the CVAT tool.*

 ### 2. Edges detection